Is there a right to confront an accuser who is a child?

 Confrontation Clause and the Admissibility of a Child’s Out-of-Court Statement

 The Confrontation Clause of the Sixth Amendment of the United States Constitution provides that “in all criminal prosecutions, the accused shall enjoy the right…to be confronted with the witnesses against him.”
 Generally, the right is to have a face-to-face confrontation with witnesses who are offering testimonial evidence against the accused in the form of cross-examination during a trial.
 The Fourteenth Amendment makes the right to confrontation applicable to the states and not just the federal government.
 The right only applies to criminal prosecutions, not civil cases or other proceedings.
+In Ohio v Clark, the Court analyzed the admissibility of a child’s statement as evidence using a Confrontation Clause analysis.

 Ohio v Clark has substantial constitutional significance.
-This decision could drastically change how people are prosecuted in the United States and expand the list of people that prosecutors are obligated to produce as witnesses in a criminal case.
+This decision will drastically change how people are prosecuted in the United States and expand the list of people that prosecutors are obligated to produce as witnesses in a criminal case.

 Michigan Criminal Defense Lawyers – Using the Constitution to Defend Your Rights